x-ndy/twitter_postgres_indexes/README.md

 ### Grading

-The assignment is worth 30 points.
+The assignment is worth 32 points.

-1. The timing of the normalized sql queries is worth 10 points.
+1. The normalized sql queries are worth 16 points.

+    You must pass all the test cases to get any credit.
+    (They should already be passing, so this will be easy.)

-    If your queries take longer than 5 seconds, you will lose 2 points per second.
+    If your queries take longer than 4 seconds, you will lose 2 points per second.

-1. Each file in `sql.denormalized` is worth 2 points (for 10 total).
-    Passing the test cases will ensure you get these points.

-1. The timing of the denormalized sql queries is worth 10 points.
+1. The denormalized sql queries are worth 16 points.

+    You must pass all the test cases to get any credit.

-    If your queries take longer than 5 seconds, you will lose 2 points per second.
+    If your queries take longer than 4 seconds, you will lose 2 points per second.

-   You cannot get any credit for these runtimes unless ALL of the denormalized test cases pass.

-I will check the `results.*` files in your github repos to grade your timing.
+The grader will check the `results.*` files in your github repos to grade your timing.

-> **HINT:**
-> Creating an index can take up to 30 minutes to complete when the lambda server is under no load.
-> When other students are also creating indexes, it could take several hours to complete.
-> So you shouldn't put this assignment off to the last minute.
+If these files are not created correctly, you will receive a 0.